Quick facts about directional dyslexia:

-Digging a bit deeper, the problem with memorizing sequences might be caused by weak short term memory, another very common symptom of dyslexia.
+Digging deeper, the problem with memorizing sequences may in turn be a result of weak short term memory, another very common symptom of dyslexia.
 It simply takes many more repetitions for dyslexics to learn something, especially abstract things like multiplication tables.
 This may carry over to learning of routes and directions.

 There aren't formal treatments for directional dyslexia, but there are some strategies that can help: